worldfizzy9/soundness-layer/soundness-cli/README.md

 ```

 ## Testnet Registration
+First of all, please follow us on [X](https://x.com/SoundnessLabs).
 To join the testnet, generate your keys and head to our `testnet-access` channel in [Discord](https://discord.gg/F4cGbdqgw8) and request access using:

 ```bash